How does the estimated tax impact feature work?

 Does Frec consider wash sales when calculating estimated tax impact?

-No, we do not consider wash sales for the stocks you're moving in or out of your direct index when showing you the potential estimated tax impact from moving stocks.
-This means certain stocks shown as sold in your potential tax estimate information may not be sold or a different amount may be sold once the wash sale holding period has ended.
+No, we do not consider wash sales for the stocks you're moving in or out of your direct index when showing you the estimated tax impact from moving stocks.
+This means certain stocks shown as sold in your tax estimate information may not be sold or a different amount may be sold once the wash sale holding period has ended.
 This could result in an increase or decrease to the estimated tax savings estimate.

 What happens if stock I move into an index causes an overweight allocation of that stock?

-We show you the most likely tax impact estimate based on the information as of the day you move your stock into the index.
+If you move a stock into your index causing it to be overweight, we will show you the estimated tax impact of the move based on a single direct index simulation.
+The results shown will be accurate as of the time you're shown the information and for a single trading day.
 However, our algorithm tends to sell out of overweight positions over time and not immediately.
 Therefore, your tax impact may be more or less depending on when your position is eventually sold out of its overweight allocation.

 What happens if I move stock out of a direct index without excluding it from the index?